GrokSurf's San Diego

 Legal challenge continues over SDSU’s Master Plan and Adobe Falls development

-Posted by George J. Janczyn on June 21, 2011
+Posted by George J Janczyn on June 21, 2011

 This is to catch up on the multi-year legal maneuvers that involve the Adobe Falls area — undeveloped open space adjacent to Alvarado Creek just north of the I-8 freeeway across from San Diego State University, west of College Avenue.
 San Diego State University’s Master Plan intends to develop that land with up to 348 residential housing units for faculty and staff.